docker-mailserver/docker-mailserver/docs/content/config/security/fail2ban.md

 $ systemctl --user restart docker
 ```

-### Switching to `slirp4netns` port handler in `Podman`
+### Switching to `slirp4netns` port handler in Podman

-In contrast to `Docker`, which changes have to be global for all user's containers, `Podman` [can achieve this](https://docs.podman.io/en/latest/markdown/podman-run.1.html#network-mode-net) by running a specific container with the `--network slirp4netns:port_handler=slirp4netns` option, or passing it via `docker-compose` configuration:
+In contrast to Docker, which changes have to be global for all user's containers, Podman [can achieve this](https://github.com/containers/podman/blob/v3.4.1/docs/source/markdown/podman-run.1.md#--networkmode---net) by running a specific container with the `--network slirp4netns:port_handler=slirp4netns` option, or passing it via `docker-compose` configuration:

 ```yaml
 services: